OpenEstate/OpenEstate-PHP-Wrapper-WordPress/README.md

 *not released yet*

+### 0.3.1

+-   minor improvements and fixes
+-   reworked translation
+-   switched license to GPLv2 or later
+-   tested against the latest version of *WordPress* (4.9.8)

 ### 0.3.0

--   Bugfix: Make use of the [WordPress Shortcode API](http://codex.wordpress.org/Shortcode_API) in order to fix a compatibility issue with WordPress 4.0.1.
+-   Bugfix: Make use of the [WordPress Shortcode API](http://codex.wordpress.org/Shortcode_API) in order to fix a compatibility issue with *WordPress* 4.0.1.
 -   Bugfix: Don't shutdown the whole website, if the plugin is improperly configured.
 -   Bugfix: Show correct home path of the WordPress installation on the plugins admin page.
 -   Bugfix: Show correct plugin version number on the plugins admin page.